 - Tone & Voice clear in every post, video

-- Easy to remember & easy to recognize: Logo, filming style, brand colors
+- Easy to remember & easy to identify: Logo, filming style, brand colors

-- Deep storytelling: Instead of simply selling, turn the product into a ”character” in the story
+- Deep storytelling: Instead of pure selling, turn products into ”characters” in the story

-A keyword research Harvard Business Review shows that accounts with consistent content style will increase long-term engagement by 41% – this helps strengthen social proof, making the verification process on platforms smoother.
+A keyword research Harvard Business Review shows that accounts with a consistent content style will increase the likelihood of long-term interaction by 41% – this contributes to strengthening social proof, making the verification process on platforms more favorable.

 Increase genuine engagement from the target community

-Trying to “boost numbers” with fake follows or likes is no longer effective under TikTok and Facebook’s current evaluation mechanism.
+Trying to “run quantity” with virtual follows or likes is no longer effective in the current evaluation mechanism of TikTok and Facebook.
 The key point is quality, dialogic engagement.
-By applying the CPSI (Content – Participate – Share – Influence) strategy from DPS.MEDIA, brands can activate:
+Applying DPS.MEDIA's CPSI (Content – Participate – Share – Influence) strategy, brands can activate:

 - Real comments: Through mini games, direct discussion questions with viewers

-- Cross-platform sharing: Embedding TikTok links on Fanpage & vice versa
+- Cross-platform sharing: Embed TikTok links on Fanpage & vice versa

 - Verified KOL/KOC collaborations to increase credibility from the community

-For example: The rebranding campaign of GenZ fashion brand “K’again’V” advised by DPS.MEDIA helped the official TikTok channel grow from 0 to over 29,000 followers in 45 days without running ads, thanks only to a collaboration strategy with Micro-KOLs from niche community fanpages and unified visual imagination across platforms.
+For example: Rebranding campaign of the GenZ fashion brand “K'again'V” advised by DPS.MEDIA helped the official TikTok channel grow from 0 to over 29,000 followers in 45 days without running ads, thanks only to a collaboration strategy with Micro-KOLs from niche community fanpages and unified visual imagination across platforms.

 Comparison table of verification criteria between TikTok and Facebook